Contrasens/GoWaterPi/README.md

 What you need:
  - Raspberry Pi board (I used an older Raspberry Pi 1 Model B revision 1.2)
+ - (only if you need remote access to the Raspberry or if the webpage mode is used) a WiFi Dongle.
+Check this compatibility list before buying! https://elinux.org/RPi_USB_Wi-Fi_Adapters
  - a 8Gb SD card with Raspbian
  - a relay to swotch the water pump (I used this one: https://www.amazon.de/gp/product/B00PIMRGN4)
  - a submersible water pump (http://www.ebay.de/itm/Comet-Tauchpumpe-ELEGANT-12V-Trinkwasserpumpe-Frischwasserpumpe-Kanisterpumpe)